Transport for London: History

-On 1 June 2020, TfL released details of its emergency budget for 2020–2021, revealing it planned to reduce capital investment by 39% from £1.3bn to £808m, and to cut maintenance and renewal spending by 38% to £201m.

 Organisation

 TfL is controlled by a board whose members are appointed by the Mayor of London, a position held by Sadiq Khan since May 2016.
 The Commissioner of Transport for London reports to the Board and leads a management team with individual functional responsibilities.

 The body is organised in two main directorates and corporate services, each with responsibility for different aspects and modes of transport.
 The two main directorates are: